-This section is all about the penis, masculinity and how the penis features in sexual relationships.
+This section is All About The Penis, Men & Male Sexuality, masculinity and how the penis features in sexual relationships.

 You might think this is an odd thing to say - surely, it doesn't "feature" in sex - after all, the penis is a vital part of sex!
 Well, yes, and think how many different aspects there are to the involvement of the penis in our sexual relationships.
 If it works well, giving you and your partner the greatest pleasure, there's the mechanism of arousal to think about - the male sexual response cycle, which starts with your penis getting erect and ends with your penis ejaculating into, on or over your partner.
 (Or yourself, if you're stimulating your penis by hand.)